Orlando Arcia Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Orlando Arcia (.079 batting average in his past 10 games), take on starter Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.
+The Atlanta Braves, including Orlando Arcia (.211 on-base percentage in past 10 games, 125 points below season-long percentage), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Giants.
+He had a hitless performance in his last game (0-for-3) against the Mets.

 Orlando Arcia Game Info & Props vs. the Giants